z-shaikh/z-shaikh/README.md

 ## About Me :wave:

 Hey there! :smile: My name is Zuber, I'm a Xamarin.Forms Developer and Consultant from Pune, India.
-I completed Bachelors Degree at [Pune University](https://zealeducation.com/), and I'm looking to help those that need mobile app development work done, or searching for ideas and management for their next content project.
+I've completed Bachelors Degree at [Pune University](https://zealeducation.com/), and I'm looking to help those that need mobile app development work done, or searching for ideas and management for their next content project.

 I would also love to volunteer my time to contributing to open-source projects!
 I love creating and tinkering with small, static apps and projects.